Created Grace or Uncreated Light? Answering Lossky’s Objection

 Aquinas does affirm that the lumen gloriae — the light of glory that elevates the intellect in the beatific vision — is a created quality.
 But he insists with equal force that what this created quality does is dispose the soul to receive something that is itself entirely uncreated: the divine essence itself, known immediately and without any created intermediary standing between soul and God.

-“The divine essence itself becomes the intelligible form of the intellect” in the beatific vision — not a created representation of God, but God himself, present to the intellect directly as its actuating form. — Aquinas, Summa Theologiae I, q.
-12, a.
-2
+“The divine essence itself becomes the intelligible form of the intellect” in the beatific vision — not a created representation of God, but God himself, present to the intellect directly as its actuating form.

 The lumen gloriae is not the union; it is the condition for the union.
 The created quality elevates the capacity; the uncreated God is what that elevated capacity directly receives.
-This is not a quibble about terminology.
-It means the Catholic claim is structurally the following: the soul is united — immediately, without a created screen — to the divine essence itself.
-The instrument is created; the terminus is not.

 The Inversion Lossky Misses

-The Palamite account locates deification in participation in the divine energies, which are real and uncreated but distinct from the inaccessible divine essence.
-The Catholic account in the beatific vision locates deification in union with the divine essence itself, directly and immediately.
-If the Palamite concern is that Catholic theology interposes a created medium between the soul and God, the Catholic response is: our account of the terminus is actually stronger than yours — we claim union with the essence, not participation in its emanations.
+If the Palamite concern is that Catholic theology interposes a created medium between the soul and God, the Catholic response is: our account of the terminus is actually stronger than yours.

 The created lumen gloriae is the road.
 The uncreated divine essence is the destination.
 The road is created; the destination is not.
-What matters is that the road reaches it — and Aquinas insists it does, immediately and without remainder.

 Karl Rahner and the Priority of Uncreated Grace

-Neo-Scholastic order: God infuses created grace → as a consequence, the Spirit dwells in the soul.
+God infuses created grace → as a consequence, the Spirit dwells in the soul.

-Rahner’s corrected order: God communicates himself — uncreated, primary → created grace is the soul’s real but secondary creaturely disposition for receiving that uncreated self-gift.
+God communicates himself — uncreated, primary → created grace is the soul’s real but secondary creaturely disposition for receiving that uncreated self-gift.

 The soul is not united to a created quality.
 It is united to God, who gives himself.
-The created aspect describes the soul’s transformation; it does not describe the object of union.
-Lossky’s objection targets the neo-Scholastic presentation, not the deeper structure of Catholic theology correctly ordered.

-The Orthodox Counter-Responses — and the Answers
+The Orthodox Counter-Responses — And the Answers

 “Rahner is one Catholic theologian whose position was contested within Catholicism.
 You haven’t shown that the Catholic position is what Rahner says — only that one Catholic said something closer to what we say.”

 Fair as far as it goes, but it understates the depth of the genealogy.
 Rahner is not an innovator; he is a recoverer.
 The trajectory runs from Petavius (17th c.) through Thomassin, Lessius, and Scheeben (19th c.) to de la Taille and Rahner — a continuous minority stream within Catholic systematic theology spanning four centuries, all reading the Greek Fathers as foregrounding uncreated grace.
-More decisively: the structure Rahner recovers is already present in Aquinas’s account of the beatific vision, which Catholic theology has never disputed.
-Rahner did not import an Eastern category; he showed that the Western tradition had always implied what it had failed to articulate clearly.
-The objection that “Rahner is just one theologian” would carry more weight if a sustained Orthodox engagement with the 1939 essay had been published and found it deficient.
-As of now, the primary Orthodox responses (Yannaras, Romanides, Loudovikos) reject the framework of formal causality rather than engaging Rahner’s specific argument about the priority of uncreated grace.

 This objection proves too much.
-If Eastern Catholic theologians who were formed in Byzantine theology, worship in Byzantine liturgy, and have been in direct continuous contact with Orthodox theological tradition are still held to be using Palamite categories in a “filtered” sense, the charge amounts to claiming that any Orthodox theology that reaches a positive conclusion about Catholic compatibility is thereby suspect.
+If Eastern Catholic theologians formed in Byzantine theology, worshipping in Byzantine liturgy, and in direct continuous contact with Orthodox theological tradition are still held to be using Palamite categories in a “filtered” sense, the charge amounts to claiming that any Orthodox theology that reaches a positive conclusion about Catholic compatibility is thereby suspect.
 That is not an argument; it is an immunizing strategy.
-The relevant point is not that Eastern Catholics are crypto-Latins but that their existence demonstrates a lived historical fact: Palamite participatory theology and communion with Rome have coexisted for centuries without the Church requiring Eastern Catholics to abandon or reinterpret their theological heritage.
-Rome has never condemned the Palamite essence-energies distinction as heretical.
-The floor of compatibility is established by the Church’s own ecumenical practice.

 Palamas Himself Accepted Created Grace